pism/pism/examples/ross/prognostic/README.md

     $ ./run_prog.sh 4 211 0.6 100

 This 100 model year run on 4 processes and a 5 km grid took about about twenty minutes.
-It starts with a bootstrapping stage which does a `y 0` run and then generates `startfile_Mx211.nc`.
+It starts with a bootstrapping stage which does a `-y 0` run and then generates `startfile_Mx211.nc`.
 It then re-initializes to start the prognostic run itself.